 Get the right snorkel gear.

-Snorkel with the locals.
+Snorkel with the locals

 Join us for a snorkel tour and we will guide you on an ocean adventure you will never forget!

 Marine Life on Lanai

 Because Lanai’s reef is thriving, we see a variety of marine life!
 There are multiple types of coral reef we snorkel including cumulative, pinnacle and aggregate reef structures.
 Every reef is home to different sea creatures including Hawaiian green sea turtles, octopus, manta rays, dolphins, sharks, whale sharks and even seals.
-Many of the tropical fish that make their home on Lanai can’t be found any- where else in the world!
+Many of the tropical fish that make their home on Lanai can’t be found anywhere else in the world!

-Although dolphins are protect- ed and we are not permitted to offer snorkeling with dolphins, the wild dolphins are very playful and curious and often swim along side our rafting vessels!
-Some dolphins travel in pods of hundreds of animals, making for an amazing viewing experience as they jump, spin, surf the wake and gracefully move through the water!
+Crossing the channel between Maui and Lanai we often see some of our favorite marine mammals, dolphins.
+Although Maui is home to 13 species of dolphins, we most commonly see spinner dolphins, bottlenose dolphins and spotted dolphins.
+Maui is a protected sanctuary for humpback whales but also has protections in place for turtles and dolphins!
+Although dolphins are protected and we are not permitted to offer snorkeling with dolphins, the wild dolphins are very playful and curious and often swim along side our rafting vessels!
+Some dolphins travel in pods of hundreds of animals, making for an amazing viewing experience as they jump, spin, surf the wake and gracefully move through the water along side our boats!

 Snorkeling with Turtles

+The Hawaiian green sea turtle is a popular resident on our Maui beaches and waters.
+A symbol of good luck and wisdom, the HONU, (Hawaiian word for green sea turtle), is Hawai i’s only indigenous turtle and an aumkua, or family god, in Hawaiian mythology.
 One of our favorite ocean activities is snorkeling with turtles on Maui.
 Maui is home to 3 species of native sea turtles including the Leatherback, Hawksbill and the most common Green Sea Turtle.
-Because all sea turtles are either endangered or protected, we encourage respectful encounters which include never touching a sea turtle (this is actually against the law!) and giving turtles their space so they can interact naturally in their marine environment.
+Because al l sea turtles are either endangered or protected, we encourage respectful encounters which include never touching a sea turtle (this is actually against the law!) and giving turtles their space so they can interact naturally in their marine environment.

-Top Spots to Snorkel with Turtles in Maui
+Best Spots to Snorkel with Turtles in Maui